inaimathi/experimentalisp/README.md

 - Assuming first-class environments, this'd be fairly simple to implement.
 We would also need a map of methods to their source typeclass.
 - It looks like the generic function approach might be easier to implement, and it would have one fewer lookup level (each function would directly dispatch on arguments, rather than pointing to a typeclass entry)
 	- Side-note: it looks like some of the problems that typeclass implementations are running into will be solved, approximately, by moving closer to the generic-function approach
+- If we ditch partials and go the multiple arity route, it suddenly starts looking sensible to just allow the same name for functions of different type and arity.
+That implicitly gives you more flexible generic functions, as long as you can do the more complicated dispatch.
+That dispatch seems like it'll get difficult.
+Especially for overlapping functions.
+How do you sort them?
+How do you even find all of the relevant ones from a particular environment perspective?
+It sounds like the sanest approach is to throw your hands up and say "screw it, we're going from `the-env` to the global environment and picking the first matching one on the way".
+Argleblargh!
+I need to think harder about this.

 ###### Errors: